Updated: Mar 3

 Taking control of my OWN FINANCES was one of the most difficult things for me to adjust to.

-One of the things that was very hard for me to adjust to was taking control of my OWN FINANCES.
-I had my parents to guide me and to be honest take over my finances almost to the point they regulated how my paycheque was spent and saved.
-I was still fairly young in my finanical career at the time but i did have a baseline to follow to help me create my own path when it came to money matters.
-Here are just 5 of the most important rules that i followed religously and to this day still do.
-I am also using these 5 steps to teach my two young children learn these lessons so that when they spread thier wings they will be grounded and have a strong foundatiion to grow on.
+Granted, at the time, I had my parent's guidance, and honestly, they took over my finances almost to the point that they regulated how my paycheque was spent and saved.
+I was still fairly young in my financial career, but I did have a baseline to follow.
+It helped me create my own path when it came to money matters.
+Here are 5 of the most important rules that I followed religiously; to this day, I still do.
+I am also using these 5 steps to teach my two young children to learn these lessons so that when they spread their wings, they will be grounded and have a strong foundation to grow on.

-Be clear in your mind about why you need to change and what you want more control of your finances.
+Be clear in your mind about why you need to change and why you want more control of your finances.

 Leave your credit cards at home.

 Put money into your savings after pay day-don’t wait until the end of the month, or there won't be anything left.

 Aim for a no-spend day once a week.